bagisto/legacy-api/README.md

 - Run `php artisan jwt:secret`.

--Goto app/Http.Kernel.php and add the below line to the $middleware array
+- Goto app/Http/Kernel.php and add find an array 'middlewareGroups' inside it there is a key named 'api' inside it do an entry:

  ~~~
  \Illuminate\Cookie\Middleware\AddQueuedCookiesToResponse::class,
  \Illuminate\Session\Middleware\StartSession::class,